Frequently Asked Questions

 How do I prepare an unclassified position description?

 Position descriptions are completed in PeopleAdmin.
 Guidance on how to use PeopleAdmin can be found under HR Resource.
 An unclassified position description guide is available on the web to assist you with the type of information needed for the description.
 If you need further assistance, please contact our Compensation staff at (504) 568-4226.

 Where can I get sample position descriptions for various positions?

 You can access your own position description and descriptions of unclassified staff reporting into you through PeopleAdmin Performance Management system.
-Some sample generic position descriptions can be obtained via our website.
+Some sample generic position descriptions can be obtained via the compensation page of our website.
 For any other position that is not posted, please contact our Compensation staff at (504) 568-4226.

 Where can I get salary ranges for unclassified positions?